Tropical Storm Colin threatens a wet weekend for Carolinas

 “This rainfall may result in localized areas of flash flooding,” the center said.

-Separately, Tropical Storm Bonnie swept into Nicaragua bringing the threat of flooding from heavy rain, while heading for a predicted fast crossing on the way to the Pacific and a possible strengthening into a hurricane.
+“The safety of Festival goers, vendors, volunteers, emergency workers and everyone is our highest priority,” festival spokesperson Trisha Howarth said in a statement.

-Bonnie came ashore late Friday on Nicaragua’s Caribbean coast about 75 miles (120 kilometers) south of Bluefields, the U.S. National Hurricane Center said.
-Forecasters warned of the danger of significant flooding, with rains of up to 8 inches (about 20 centimeters), and even more in isolated places.
+Separately, the center of Tropical Storm Bonnie rolled into the Pacific on Saturday after a rapid march across Central America, where it caused flooding, downed trees and forced thousands of people to evacuate in Nicaragua and Costa Rica.
+There were no immediate reports of deaths.

-Bonne was centered about 65 miles (105 kilometers) southeast of the Nicaraguan capital of Managua with maximum sustained winds of 40 mph (65 kph).
-Bonnie was moving west at 14 mph (22 kph) and was expected to emerge over the Pacific on Saturday and to become a hurricane off Mexico’s southern coast.
+By early Saturday afternoon, Bonnie was centered about 110 miles (180 kilometers) southwest of Managua, still with maximum sustained winds of 40 mph (65 kph).
+It was moving to the west at 15 mph (24 kph).

-Authorities in Bluefields said they set up 50 temporary shelters before the storm arrived, and many of its 57,000 residents nailed boards over their windows.
+It’s one of the rare storms to make an Atlantic to Pacific crossing without losing tropical storm force, thus maintaining its name.
+Forecasters said Bonnie is likely to become a hurricane this week off the southern coast of Mexico, but was unlikely to make a direct hit on land.

 Many Nicaraguans still remember Hurricane Joan, a powerful 1988 storm that wreaked havoc on the coast and caused almost 150 deaths in the country.